cal-itp/data-infra/warehouse/README.md

    text editor; you use the arrows keys to navigate and the hotkeys displayed at the bottom to save and exit.
 Reading an [online tutorial](https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/) may be useful if you haven't used a terminal-based editor before.
-3. Fill out your `~/.dbt/profiles.yml` with the following content.
+3. Check whether `~/.dbt/profiles.yml` was successfully created.
+If not, create it by hand and fill it with the same content:
 ```yaml
 calitp_warehouse:
   target: dev